WORKING ON Safety

 If re-elected, I intend to advocate for:

 • Working with communities to explore engineering solutions to slow down traffic on problematic residential collector roads, especially those with a school.
-Solutions could include curb bump-outs for pedestrians, planted medians, or better marking of school and playground zones.
-When it comes to traffic safety, enforcement should be the last resort.
+Solutions could include seasonal bollards, curb bump-outs for pedestrians, planted medians, or better marking of school and playground zones.

 • Stronger support for Neighbourhood Associations to help residents meet their neighbours.
 Having connected neighbours is the best defense against crime and the best way to make sure help is immediately available in crises.